 I started this web site because American political and religious leaders were using the Christian religion to justify the wars in the Middle East.
 This message is emphasized throughout our media, with the ever present phrase 'God bless America' as if our country is exceptional as the conduit for God's master plan during our campaign of dominance over competing cultures and religions in the world.

 The point of this web site is we are all part of this global community and it is not fair that only a few benefit while most suffer.
 I find it quite appalling our world is approaching the dystopian world described in the infamous book of fiction 1984, as if no one of importance has recognized such dangers.

-I have collected my thoughts into several groups (with the number of pages in each group shown).
+I have collected my thoughts into several groups (with the number of pages in each group shown below).
 The site map has the site in an outline form

 The present - religion and moral values (11)

 The present - politics (16) (new page added 04/06/2014)